h-fuzzy-logic/explainability-fairness-safety-for-ai/README.md

 ### Software and Data Teams
 If you are a developer, architect, data scientist, product owner, or other stakeholder on a software or data team, this information can help you:
-:ballot_box_with_check: increase sales
+* increase sales
-:ballot_box_with_check: make your team stronger
+* make your team stronger
-:ballot_box_with_check: make your models easier to debug and maintain
+* make your models easier to debug and maintain
-:ballot_box_with_check: ask better questions to understand model outputs
+* ask better questions to understand model outputs
-:ballot_box_with_check: increase confidence and trust in your team and products
+* increase confidence and trust in your team and products

 #### Recommended:
 1. To understand what can go wrong start with [examples of AI gone wrong](/ai-gone-wrong/README.md) and [these books](/resources/README.md)